Thermal energy storage

-Thermal energy storage (TES) is achieved with widely different technologies.
-Depending on the specific technology, it allows excess thermal energy to be stored and used hours, days, months later, at scales ranging from the individual process, building, multiuser-building, district, town, or region.
-Usage examples are the balancing of energy demand between daytime and nighttime, storing summer heat for winter heating, or winter cold for summer air conditioning (Seasonal thermal energy storage).
+Thermal energy storage (TES) is the storage of thermal energy for later reuse.
+Employing widely different technologies, it allows thermal energy to be stored for hours, days, or months.
+Scale both of storage and use vary from small to large – from individual processes to district, town, or region.
+Usage examples are the balancing of energy demand between daytime and nighttime, storing summer heat for winter heating, or winter cold for summer cooling (Seasonal thermal energy storage).
 Storage media include water or ice-slush tanks, masses of native earth or bedrock accessed with heat exchangers by means of boreholes, deep aquifers contained between impermeable strata; shallow, lined pits filled with gravel and water and insulated at the top, as well as eutectic solutions and phase-change materials.

 Other sources of thermal energy for storage include heat or cold produced with heat pumps from off-peak, lower cost electric power, a practice called peak shaving; heat from combined heat and power (CHP) power plants; heat produced by renewable electrical energy that exceeds grid demand and waste heat from industrial processes.
 Heat storage, both seasonal and short term, is considered an important means for cheaply balancing high shares of variable renewable electricity production and integration of electricity and heating sectors in energy systems almost or completely fed by renewable energy.

 Categories

-The different kinds of thermal energy storage can be divided into three separate categories: sensible heat, latent heat, and thermo-chemical heat storage.
+The kinds of thermal energy storage can be divided into three separate categories: sensible heat, latent heat, and thermo-chemical heat storage.
 Each of these has different advantages and disadvantages that determine their applications.

 Sensible heat storage

 Sensible heat storage (SHS) is the most straightforward method.
 It simply means the temperature of some medium is either increased or decreased.
 This type of storage is the most commercially available out of the three; other techniques are less developed.

 The materials are generally inexpensive and safe.
 One of the cheapest, most commonly used options is a water tank, but materials such as molten salts or metals can be heated to higher temperatures and therefore offer a higher storage capacity.
 Energy can also be stored underground (UTES), either in an underground tank or in some kind of heat-transfer fluid (HTF) flowing through a system of pipes, either placed vertically in U-shapes (boreholes) or horizontally in trenches.
 Yet another system is known as a packed-bed (or pebble-bed) storage unit, in which some fluid, usually air, flows through a bed of loosely packed material (usually rock, pebbles or ceramic brick) to add or extract heat.

 A disadvantage of SHS is its dependence on the properties of the storage medium.
 Storage capacities are limited by the specific heat capacity of the storage material, and the system needs to be properly designed to ensure energy extraction at a constant temperature.

+Sensible heat storages normally have a low energy density, which means that they require large volumes and space for storage tanks and a slow loss of thermal energy over time even with the installations alongside the sensible heat storage.